wandb/docs/docs/guides/launch/create-launch-job.md

 A job is a blueprint that contains contextual information about a W&B run it is created from; such as the run's source code, software dependencies, hyperparameters, artifact version, and so forth.

 Once you have a launch job, you can add them to a pre-configured [launch queue](./launch-terminology.md#launch-queue).
-The launch agent that was deployed by you or someone on your team, will poll that queue and send the job (as a Docker image) to the compute resource that was configured on launch queue.
+The launch agent that was deployed by you or someone on your team, polls that queue and send the job (as a Docker image) to the compute resource that was configured on launch queue.

 There are three ways to create a launch job: